Court judgments

 If the court has decided you owe the debt, then the judgment creditor has at least 12 years (or 15 years in South Australia and Victoria) to take further action to recover the debt from you.

-If you are getting court notices or demands about a debt you owe, get legal advice immediately.
+If you’re getting court notices or demands about a debt you owe, get legal advice immediately.
 You can get free and independent legal advice from consumer credit community legal services.
 To find your nearest service, check our page on Legal Advice.

 01